christopherdangelo/DIG-CLL/markdown/initial_quality_check.md

 290-294
 ```

 From this analysis using a quality score threshold of **28**, we see that if we want to trim reads to having a quality score higher than 28, we should trip them to length of 205 or less.
-(Reads are 300bp long off this machine)
+(Reads are 300bp long off this machine).
+However, a number of trim lengths were explored to accomodate downstream analysis with DADA2.

 ## MultiQC Analysis
 MultiQC allows for aggregate analysis of all FASTQ files; this was run on the adoptive model sample files: